tact-lang/tact-language-server/README.md

 ## Community

-If you can’t find the answer in the [docs](https://docs.tact-lang.org), or you’ve tried to do some local testing, and it still didn’t help — don’t hesitate to reach out to Tact’s flourishing community:

 - [`@tactlang` on Telegram](https://t.me/tactlang) - Main community chat and discussion group.
 - [`@tactlang_ru` on Telegram](https://t.me/tactlang_ru) _(Russian)_
 - [`@tact_kitchen` on Telegram](https://t.me/tact_kitchen) - Channel with updates from the team.